Rebranding vs Brand Refresh: Which one is right for you?

 The benefits of a rebrand can include:

-• distancing a brand from negative perceptions
+• Distancing a brand from negative perceptions

-• opportunities to enter new markets and increase prices
+• Opportunities to enter new markets and increase prices

-• attracting more valuable customers
+• Attracting more valuable customers

-• improving brand image and stakeholder engagement
+• Improving brand image and stakeholder engagement

-• differentiation from competitors
+• Differentiation from competitors

 When a business experiences growth, it can see its target audience grow, too.
 This means that its brand strategy must also change with a new visual identity to cater for new demographics and geography.

-Additionally, brands encountering fierce backlash from consumers become a more common occurrence thanks to growing consumer demand for accountability and the ever-present churn of debate via social media.
 Brands that don’t feel as though they can recover may find creating a new brand is the only way to keep the ship from sinking.
-In this case, a rebrand can reconfigure brand positioning, attract new audiences, and refocus a company’s brand story to weather the storm of bad press.
+In this case, a brand transformation can reconfigure brand positioning, attract new audiences, and refocus a company’s brand story to weather the storm of bad press.

-• its offering has changed or developed
+• Its offering has changed or developed

-• its audience has changed or expects different things
+• Its audience has changed or expects different things

-• its marketing strategy is no longer working
+• Its marketing strategy is no longer working

-• it’s become out of date
+• It’s become out of date

 Apple

-Along with its name change, Apple stripped away the rainbow colour palette from its iconic apple logo and replaced it with a monochrome alternative, signalling a shift into a sleeker, more sophisticated era that prized itself on smooth, intuitive user experiences as much as it did on its modern product designs.
+Along with its name change, Apple stripped away the rainbow colour palette from its iconic Apple logo and replaced it with a monochrome alternative, signalling a shift into a sleeker, more sophisticated era that prized itself on smooth, intuitive user experiences as much as it did on its modern product designs.

 Airbnb